Date reviewed: July 2017 | Tested by: John Milbank | Price: £259.95 | Weight: 16.08kg | www.almax-security-chains.co.uk

 Of course it can be cut using an angle grinder, but the time it takes is very significant – among the very best we’ve tested at the time of writing.

-If you’re serious about your bike’s security, there’s little better on offer, but keep in mind that if you want to use it away from home, it weighs twice what most motorcycle top-boxes are rated for, so you’ll need a very sturdy bag on the pillion seat.
-You'll also need to check that your ground anchor is large enough – I couldn't fit it in the Oxford, Kryptonite or Pragmasis ground anchors I had to hand.
+If you’re serious about your bike’s security, this is up there with the best, but keep in mind that if you want to use it away from home, it weighs twice what most motorcycle top-boxes are rated for, so you’ll need a very sturdy bag on the pillion seat.
+You'll also need to check that your ground anchor is large enough.

 To see the other chains and locks tested by BikeSocial, click here